amir-maghoul/AdaptiveKuramoto/README.md

 * `UPPER_CASE` is used for vector values
 * `pCamelCase` is used for smart pointers to objects

-** How to use the code **
+** How to prepare the library for personal usage **

 1. Download the Eigen header library in a folder named "Eigen" in the project directory
-2. Create a CMakeList.txt file in the Eigen directory
-3. Link the Eigen library to the project.
+2. Link the Eigen library to the project.
 This can be done by adding the following commands to the projects CMakeLists.txt:
 ```
 set(EIGEN3_INCLUDE_DIR "${CMAKE_CURRENT_SOURCE_DIR}/<path-to-Eigen-directory-in-project-tree>/" )
 add_executable(<main-project-name>)